 Forward-looking information reflects current expectations of management regarding future events and operating performance as of the date of this MD&A. Such information involves significant risks and uncertainties, should not be read as guarantees of future performance or results, and will not necessarily be accurate indications of whether or not such results will be achieved.
-A number of factors could cause actual results to differ materially from the results discussed in the forward-looking information, including, but not limited to, the following factors: financial health of the Company's subsidiary and the related cash flows, competitive and economic environment, seasonality and fluctuations in results, expansion, interest rates, foreign exchange, cash distributions are not guaranteed and will fluctuate with the performance of its subsidiary, and federal income tax changes in Mexico and Canada.
+A number of factors could cause actual results to differ materially from the results discussed in the forward-looking information, including, but not limited to, the following factors: general business and economic conditions, conditions in the financial markets generally and specifically with respect to the prospects for junior exploration companies, financial health of the Company and its subsidiaries and the related cash flows, seasonality and fluctuations in results, expansion, interest rates, foreign exchange, ability to secure the necessary consulting, drilling and related services and supplies on favorable terms, the nature and location of the Company's mineral exploration projects, and the ability to complete planned exploration projects in a timely manner within budget.